 - It gives you unlimited game transitions.
 Therefore, you can transit to the Dela Riva guard, lasso guard, spider guard, X guard, and other Brazilian jiu-jitsu positions.

-- It allows you to perform effectively several sweeps and attacks including the leg locks, triangles, armbars, omoplata, etc.
+- It allows you to perform several sweeps and attacks effectively, including leg locks, triangles, armbars, omoplata, etc.

 - In self-defense and MMA, the open guard is safer due to big distance from your opponent.
 So, you’re almost safe from striking reach.